Dorrie1041/bioinformatic/README.md

 # bioinformatic

-# add bio-informatic for beginning lerning sum only for me
+# all bio-informatic for beginning learning sum only for me